DigiDuncan/DigiWOF/plans.md

 ##### `reveal()`
 Add all possible consonants/vowels to the `tried_consonants` and `tried_vowels` list, essentially revealing the whole puzzle.
 ##### `printBoard(linewidth: int)`
-Print the board, with the correct letters revealed, and fitting in a line width of `linewdith`.
+Print the board, with the correct letters revealed, and fitting in a line width of `linewidth`.

 ### Round